Police Pay 2026:

 Frequently Asked Questions

-When will police pay scales for 2026 be confirmed?
+When will police pay be confirmed for 2026?

-Does the 2026 police pay rise apply to all ranks?
+Does the 2026 award apply to all ranks?

 How this page is maintained